Founder and Owner

 Laura has been singing and playing piano since she was a young girl.
 She is a certified public school music teacher and currently teaches elementary general music, in addition to her many private voice and piano students.
 Inspired by her father who is a music teacher and song writer, Laura went off to Ithaca College where she received a BM in Jazz Studies.
 She is currently pursuing a MS in music education from Queens College.
 Laura specializes in genres spanning from classical to jazz to modern pop music.
 She sees great value in training her students to be versatile musicians like herself.
 Creativity is a major focus in Laura’s pedagogy and she encourages students to use music as a vehicle for their creative expression.
 She has been teaching private music lessons since high school.
 In addition, she has performed in states from coast to coast and frequently performs in NYC.
 Much like her students, Laura is always an active learner and continues to develop her educational philosophy and musical skill to provide the very best for her students.

-Woodwind, Piano, Voice and Ukulele Instructor
+Piano, Guitar, Drum and Voice Instructor

 Guitar, Piano, Voice and Drum/Percussion Instructor